• Skip to main content

 Currently, the only place I am currently able to find quality soups the same as I make myself at home is my independently-owned health food store deli.

-The chef makes them with real bone broth and organic ingredients.
+The chef makes them with real bone broth or meat stock and organic ingredients.

 Yay!
 So thankful for this option, I can tell you!